canro91/canro91.github.io/_posts/2025-06-10-StartingFromZero.md

 I've built my presence on rented land.
 Ooops!

 And when I tried to buy a domain under my name, it was already taken.
 It turns out there's a famous soccer player, a singer, and a film director with my same first and last name.
 Arrggg!

 I'd buy a domain name, even if I didn't use it.
+Or to simply point to a landing page linking to my newsletter and my other accounts.

 ## 10. Invest in courses, training, and coaching